Jeļena Ostapenko: Coaches

-Ostapenko is coached by her mother, with her father serving as a fitness trainer.
+Ostapenko is coached by her mother.
 In 2017, she also trained with two-time French Open doubles champion Anabel Medina Garrigues.
 She parted company with Medina Garrigues at the end of 2017, taking on David Taylor – former coach of Sam Stosur and Ana Ivanovic – to coach her for the majors, with her mother remaining as her full-time coach.
 In October 2019, Ostapenko partnered with 2013 Wimbledon champion Marion Bartoli on a trial basis; their partnership resulted in Ostapenko reaching two finals in two weeks, and winning the title in Luxembourg.
 Bartoli announced that their partnership would continue into 2020, and that she would be Ostapenko's full time coach throughout the year.
 After a poor start to the 2020 season, and Bartoli's pregnancy, Ostapenko ended their partnership during the suspension of the WTA Tour due to the COVID-19 pandemic, and began to be coached on a trial basis by Thomas Högstedt, the former coach of Maria Sharapova and Simona Halep.
 This partnership was not extended into 2021, and Bartoli began coaching Ostapenko once again in February 2021, following the birth of her daughter, at Doha.
 Ostapenko subsequently started working with Ukrainian coach Stas Khmarsky.